Project S-11: Gameplay

 The game is played in a manner similar to a shoot 'em up arcade game.
 Players control the S-11 fighter, which can freely move across the top-down oriented screen.
 Waves of enemies come from the top of screen (and occasionally the side and the bottom of the screen) which the player must attempt to destroy to gain points.
 Players can collect various power-ups, which will make their weapons stronger or give them an extra life.
 Players will fight a mini boss half-way through a level, and a larger boss at the end of each level.

 Development and release

 Project S-11 was developed by Paragon 5 and published by Sunsoft.
 The name was originally supposed to be a placeholder, with a contest being held to name it.
 Along with getting to name the game, the winner would appear in the game credits and received a cash prize of $200.
-In 2025, it was rereleased for the ModRetro Chromatic.
+In 2025, it received a physical rereleased by ModRetro.

 Reception

 IGN praised the game for its lack of slowdown and for its excellent gameplay.
 GameSpot wrote of the game, "Project S-11 is about the best the GBC is going to see in terms of space shooters."
 Jonny Dimaline for Retro Gamer described the game as having better graphics than gameplay.
+Reviewing the ModRetro version, Willem Hilhorst for Nintendo World Report called it "a pretty great shmup on Game Boy Color", giving praise for its soundtrack.